How to Prevent Ransomware Attacks: Strategies for Staying Secure in 2024

 Symbols to create Strong Passwords.

-How to recover from a ransomware attack?
+How do I recover from a ransomware attack?

-• Notify the Authorities: As soon as you get the right information on the ransomware origin, report it to the officials such as
+• Notify the Authorities: As soon as you get the right information on the ransomware origin, report it to the officials, such as

 1. Law Enforcement